kakatur/fraud-detection-using-dbt-and-snowpark/seeds/generate_fct_swipe.md

 The attached fct_swipe.csv contains ~600,000 production-grade swipes generated using Python faker module.
-Differnt fraud scenarios have been coded in the script to produce real-like fraud and non-fraud swipe data.
+A number of fraud scenarios have been coded in the script plus real-like fraud and non-fraud data has been generated for associated data elements as well.

 Below is the python script that helped generate the data.